 Salumeria Roscioli

-A storied Roman deli and restaurant near Campo de' Fiori known for its exceptional cured meats and pasta dishes.
+A storied Roman deli and restaurant near Campo de' Fiori known for its impressive selection of cured meats, cheeses, and classic pasta dishes.

 Salumeria Roscioli